SarahYLawrence/Bulldog_AI_vs_Human/README.md

-# Experment Goal
+# AI and Human Experment

-The goal is to test
+The goal is to test weather AI can help or harm coding

 ## Bulldog Game Rules